3D sound localization: 3D sound localization for monaural sound source

 Typically, sound localization is performed by using two (or more) microphones.
 By using the difference of arrival times of a sound at the two microphones, one can mathematically estimate the direction of the sound source.
 However, the accuracy with which an array of microphones can localize a sound (using Interaural time difference) is fundamentally limited by the physical size of the array.
 If the array is too small, then the microphones are spaced too closely together so that they all record essentially the same sound (with ITF near zero), making it extremely difficult to estimate the orientation.
 Thus, it is not uncommon for microphone arrays to range from tens of centimeters in length (for desktop applications) to many tens of meters in length (for underwater localization).
 However, microphone arrays of this size then become impractical to use on small robots. even for large robots, such microphone arrays can be cumbersome to mount and to maneuver.
 In contrast, the ability to localize sound using a single microphone (which can be made extremely small) holds the potential of significantly more compact, as well as lower cost and power, devices for localization.

 Conventional HRTF approach

-A general way to implement 3d sound localization is to use the HRTF(Head-related transfer function).
+A general way to implement 3d sound localization is to use the head-related transfer function (HRTF).
 First, compute HRTFs for the 3D sound localization, by formulating two equations; one represents the signal of a given sound source and the other indicates the signal output from the robot head microphones for the sound transferred from the source.
 Monaural input data are processed by these HRTFs, and the results are output from stereo headphones.
 The disadvantage of this method is that many parametric operations are necessary for the whole set of filters to realize the 3D sound localization, resulting in high computational complexity.